MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 ## Policy-driven governance

 >[!NOTE]
-> Looking for guidance for DeployIfNotExists policies in environments were you may be unable to or want to enable them?
-If so, see [What if we cannot or are not yet ready to utilize DeployIfNotExists (DINE) policies?](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance)
+> Looking for guidance for DeployIfNotExists/Modify policies in environments where you may be unable to or want to enable them?
+If so, see [Adopting policy driven guardrails](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance)

 Organizations can use enterprise-scale Azure policies to enforce the following governance requirements: